Mosque gunman wished he'd killed more, court told

 After gunning down nearly 100 people, the terrorist who targeted two Christchurch mosques chillingly told police he wish he had shot more.

-Brenton Tarrant (29) is being sentenced in the High Court at Christchurch today after admitting 51 counts of murder, 40 of attempted murder and one charge under the Terrorism Suppression Act.
+Brenton Tarrant (29) is being sentenced at the High Court at Christchurch today after admitting 51 counts of murder, 40 of attempted murder and one charge under the Terrorism Suppression Act.

 He was escorted by into court wearing grey prison garb, heavily shackled and simply nodded when asked whether he was representing himself.